rackerlabs/docs-cloud-servers/api-docs/getting-started/create-server/list-images-nova.rst

 List images (nova client)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Issue the following command:
+Issue the following command.

+   **List images with nova request**

    .. code::

        $ nova image-list

-   The operation returns the image ID, name, and status, as shown in the following output:
+   The operation returns the image ID, name, and status, as shown in the following output.

+   **List images with nova response**

    .. code::